 Take your deposit to George Bradford, Snyder Memorial Room 1000

 Where do I physically get the bikes from?

 Get the bikes from George Bradford, Snyder Memorial, Room 1000

 How do I swap bikes if I am unhappy with the one that I have?

-See Peter Thomas, office 1535 in the Student Union and he will work something out with you.
+See George Bradford, Snyder Memorial, Room 1000 and he will work something out with you.
 This is only allowed once per semester.

 What if my bike gets lost or stolen?

 Do I get a helmet and lock?

 You will be given a lock so that the bike will be secured, but you will be expected to provide your own helmet.

 Can I take my bike off campus?